alizayan684/RRT/README.md

 # RRT-Modified:
-#### A modified RRT algorithm uses a Priority Queue sampling approach to enhance random sampling.
+#### An implementation and simulation of RRT algorithm uses a Priority Queue sampling approach to enhance random sampling.
 <hr>
 <br>